Special Data Sets

 Community Stress Drop Validation Study using the 2019 Ridgecrest Earthquake Sequence

 Stress drop is a fundamental earthquake source parameter that in theory relates the average slip on a fault to rupture area, and in practice characterizes the high frequency seismic radiation.
 It is a key parameter in earthquake ground motion modeling, rupture simulation, and analysis of source physics.
 However, stress drops are notoriously variable and difficult to measure; estimates by different researchers, using different methods or datasets, yield highly inconsistent values which may mask physical trends.
 We propose a Community Stress Drop Validation Study using the 2019 Ridgecrest Earthquake Sequence to understand and resolve differences in stress drop measurement, in which many researchers from the community independently calculate and submit stress drop estimates using a consistent dataset of the 2019 Ridgecrest sequence of earthquakes.
-Rachel Abercrombie and Annemarie Baltay are leading the effort, and have applied for SCEC TAG support.
+Rachel Abercrombie and Annemarie Baltay are leading the effort, which is now an official SCEC Technical Activity Group (TAG). support.
 This study is just starting up, and NOW is the perfect time to get involved.
+More information is available on the SCEC TAG website.

 How to Participate Anyone is welcome and everyone is encouraged to join.
 You can download the data and perform analysis for stress drop.
 Corner frequency or other source parameters.
 You can become involved in the “meta-analysis”: comparing different results.
 You can just come to the workshop and see what’s going on!
 An upcoming SRL article will discuss the study in more detail.
 Sign up on the mailing listserv to stay aware of developments https://listserv.usgs.gov/mailman/listinfo/stressdrop-validation